After all, she sleeps all day. . .

 7. Clinginess: The super-needy cat that sits on your feet while you use the toilet, may be very bored indeed.

-Of course, many of these issues also have medical explanations (such as toileting outside the box, over-grooming, and neediness) so always see your vet before assuming your cat’s behaviour is due to boredom.
+Of course, many of these issues also have medical explanations (such as toileting outside the box, over-grooming, and neediness) so always talk to your vet before assuming your cat’s behaviour is a result of boredom.

 Now you have identified your cat is bored, what can be done?

 Lots.
 Quite often boredom is a result of your cat not being able to exhibit normal behaviour such as climbing, hunting, territory marking, or playing.
-The answer is to give your cat a rich environment in which to display those normal behaviours.
-Only when your cat’s mental needs are met can she settle down to a proper cat-nap.
+The answer is to provide your cat with an enriched home environment within which to engage in normal cat behaviours.
+Only then, will your cat settle down and enjoy a proper cat-nap.

 1. An Outlet for Hunting

 No, this doesn’t mean she gets to terrorize the hamster or eyeball the budgie in the bird cage!

 It means using puzzle feeders instead of food bowls, so your cat has to work out a way to get the treats (we opt for freeze-dried treats rather than kibble) out of the container.
 Whilst many excellent puzzle feeders are available, you can make your own from toilet rolls, placed horizontally on top of one another in a 5 x 5 arrangement, and then put a treat in the middle of each tube.
 Now your cat has to use her paw to push out the treats, which takes time and effort.